 "How the heck do you pay yourself?"

-This isn't just a question of making sales, it is so much more than that!
+This isn't just a question of making sales, it is so much more than that!.
 It is the details of how the process works.

 When should I start paying myself?

-You want to put yourself in a position as soon as you can to be able to transfer a fixed amount each month.
-Having a ‘pay" hit your bank account each week is important for your own self-worth and can help prove your worth to your other half!
+You want to put yourself in a position as soon as you can to be able to transfer a fixed amount each week, fortnight or month.
+Having a regular ”'pay" hit your bank account each week is important for your own self-worth and can help prove your businesses worth to your other half.

 Do I need a business bank account?

 YES.
 YES.
 YES.
 YES.
-YES…
+YES.

 Even if you don't sign up for an actual business bank account (as opposed to a personal account) you need a separate account that is just for business income and expenses.
-This goes for PayPal too!
+This goes for PayPal too!.
 If you receive funds from PayPal then use that account to pay for your shopping habit you're creating a bit of a headache for yourself.
 I will explain more about that in a bit.